udayaKherath/udayaKherath.github.io/README.md

 - Designed and developed a **Strategy Planner Dashboard** to monitor and analyze company performance across different performance cycles, enabling data-driven decision-making.

 - Built an **AI-powered chatbot** using Google Gemini LLM, LangChain, few-shot learning, and Python, enabling users to query the database using natural language and retrieve insights in real time.

-- Developed an interactive **Power BI dashboard** to track debtor performance across divisions, using complex Power Query transformations and key metrics.
-Achieved a **50% increase in user productivity** by eliminating manual report generation and reducing Excel-based workflows for the division's invoicing team and C-level managers.

 ---